 How are we now talking about underwear?
 This is a FOOD BLOG.
 Right, back to these Zucchini Cornbread Muffins …

-You know how cornbread can sometimes be a little dry?
+Do you know how cornbread can sometimes be a little dry?
 It's nothing a little butter or a dip into a bowl of chili can't solve.
 Still, it's always mildly disappointing.
-Then there's day old cornbread that's cold and dry and dense.
-It's the kind of thing that turns my face into that teary eyed emoji. ?
+Then there's day-old cornbread that's cold and dry and dense.
+It's the kind of thing that turns my face into that teary-eyed emoji.